react-navigation/react-navigation.github.io/website/versioned_docs/version-2.x/community-libraries-and-navigators.md

 react-navigation-collapsible is a library and a `Higher Order Component` that adjusts your navigationOptions and makes your screen header collapsible.

-Since react-navigation's header is designed as `Animated` component.
-You can animate the header by passing `Animated.Value` from your `ScrollView` or `FlatList` to the header.
+Since react-navigation's header is designed as `Animated` component, you can animate the header by passing `Animated.Value` from your `ScrollView` or `FlatList` to the header.

 #### Links